John-Abbott-College/4A8-Notes/UserStories.md

 I expect the displayed data (budget amount) to be consistent with what is stored externally (XML or database).

 **Assumptions**
+Any previously stored expense has the proper sign.

 **Acceptance Criteria**

-* The Expense amount stored in an expense object should be negative (if it was a purchase) and be consistent with the BudgetItem amount.
+* Assume that the Expense amount stored in an expense object is negative (if it was a purchase).
+Treat an expense consistently when creating a BudgetItem by always adding Expense amounts.
+Negative amounts will automatically be deducted.

 ### Category class variables should be readonly

 As a user of the Budget API,

-I am able to rely on proper coding practices, so that I do not accidently creating a bug by changing the category ID.
+I am able to rely on proper coding practices, so that I do not accidently create a bug by changing the category ID.

 **Assumptions**